How to Choose the Right Baby Stroller: An Ultimate Guide

 Full-Size Strollers

-Full-size strollers are the everyday workhorses for many families.
+Full-size strollers in Canada are the everyday workhorses for many families.
 Designed for regular use, they offer the most comfort, features, and storage.
 If you plan to use your stroller daily for walks, errands, or longer outings, this is often the best place to start.

 Most full-size models include a comfortable seat with multiple recline positions, a large canopy, smooth suspension, and a spacious storage basket for your diaper bag.
 They are sturdy, easy to push, and well-suited for newborns when the seat reclines fully or when paired with a compatible infant car seat.